Australian Values Statement

 Where can I get a Values Statement?

-The Australian Values Statement is included in the application forms for most visa subclasses.
+The Australian Values Statement is included in the application forms for most visa subclasses or a link to the Department of Home Affairs website if using the online lodgement process.
 There are two different values statements and the applicable version to the applicant is dependent on the intended visa.

 For all other temporary visa applicants the Australian Values Statement is included in the general declaration section of their visa application form.